Home

 Raymond passed away in Warren at age 75 on April 8, 1975.
 The remains were lowered to rest under the sod of Champion Township Cemetery.

-Son Dennis G. Livingston (1941-2008) was born on Jan.
-10, 1941 in Warren.
+Son Dennis Gary Livingston (1941-2008) was born on Jan.
+10, 1941 in Vienna, near Warren, OH.
 He was a 1958 graduate of Cortland High School.
 On Sept.
 14, 1963, he was united in matrimony with Patricia Mulhall ( ? - ? ).
 They stayed together for 44 years until cleaved apart by death.
 Their trio of offspring were Scott M. Livingston, Karen Sue Emerine and Denise Ann Kolacz.
 For many years, Dennis generated income through his work as a die setter for Packard Electric.
 He retired in 1991, at the age of 50.
 Said an obituary, Dennis "loved gadgets.
 He was an avid reader and, prior to his illness, enjoyed fishing, riding motorcycles, photography and traveling...
 Dennis always had a positive outlook on life and a great sense of humor."
 Sadly, at the age of 67, following a lengthy illness, Dennis died in Forum Health Trumbull Memorial Hospital on Feb.
 21, 2008.

 • Grandson Scott M. Livingston made his home in Champion Township in 2008.